-The goals of this effort are to identify potential obstacles to cost-effective, large-scale combined heat and power and to ascertain the best means of bypassing hurdles and facilitating CHP improvements and economic competitiveness in Iowa.
+The goals of this effort were to identify potential obstacles to cost-effective, large-scale combined heat and power and to ascertain the best means of bypassing hurdles and facilitating CHP improvements and economic competitiveness in Iowa.

 Visit www.state.ia.us/iub/docs/news_releases/2012/0907_NGA.pdf to access IUB/IEDA’s joint press release on the NGA Policy Academy.